tempcode100/gnns-are-powerful/README.md

-# Graph Neural Networks Are More Powerful Than we Think
+# Representation Power of Graph Neural Networks: Improved Expressivity Characterization via Algebraic Analysis

-This directory includes the pytorch implementation for the experiments conducted in the paper "Graph Neural Networks Are More Powerful Than we Think".
+This directory includes the pytorch implementation for the experiments conducted in the paper "Representation Power of Graph Neural Networks: Improved Expressivity Characterization via Algebraic Analysis".
 To test the provided code please install the latest stable Pytorch version from "https://pytorch.org/get-started/locally/".
 Also install the latest Pytorch Geometric CUDA version from